There’s a growing community of people who are getting fit while doing good.

 How I got started as a plogger – feeling compelled to act

-It all started when I traded road runs for off-road trails.
+It all started when I traded road runs for off-road trail running in the UK.

 I’d spot litter build up on my regular routes – fast food packaging, beer bottles, cigarette packets, items of clothing, yesterday’s picnic, plastic bags, and much larger items, such as abandoned bicycles and white goods.